HRO Confidence Remains Steady for 2012

 Luckily, more and more HRO buyers and clients are willing to move ahead and get on with doing business, even if a bit cautiously.
 Other buyers still suffer from frozen decision-making and unwillingness to make long-term investments.
 Buyers with clear direction for what they want to achieve through HRO are the most likely to be deal ready – as along as prices are right and there is not too much upfront investment.
 The earlier service providers can assess readiness, the faster they will be able to fill pipelines with well-qualified prospects.

 Linda Merritt, HRO Research Analyst, NelsonHall

 Interested in reading the latest HRO news from NelsonHall?
-Subscribe to our newsletter by emailing firstname.lastname@example.org with “HRO Insight” as the subject.Explore posts in the same categories: benefits administration, Employee Administration, hr outsourcing, hr outsourcing research, hro, HRO Buyers, HRO Confidence Index, HRO Growth, learning outsourcing, multi-process hro, nelsonhall, payroll outsourcing, recruitment process outsourcing, Vendor Confidence
+Subscribe to our newsletter by emailing email@example.com with “HRO Insight” as the subject.benefits administration, Employee Administration, hr outsourcing, hr outsourcing research, hro, HRO Buyers, HRO Confidence Index, HRO Growth, learning outsourcing, multi-process hro, nelsonhall, payroll outsourcing, recruitment process outsourcing, Vendor Confidence

 Tags: ADP, Amy Gurchensky, benefits administration, Employee administration, Europe, HR, hr outsourcing, hr outsourcing research, hro, HRO Confidence Index, HRO Growth, HRO providers, hro research, learning BPO, Logica, MPHRO, nelsonhall, NorthgateArinso, rpo, Vendor ConfidenceYou can comment below, or link to this permanent URL from your own site.